NikiN2/ansible-freepbx/README.md

 Notice
 ------

-Tested on Centos 7 running on LXC.
+Tested on CentOS 7 running on LXC.
 Probably won't work on older versions as they have differnt package requirements.

 TODO
 ----
-* Support for Debian/Ubuntu
+* Support for Debian/Ubuntu/CentOS 6